-If your Siamese cat smells bad or musky you can do a couple of things.
+If your Siamese cat is a bit pongy there are two things you can so.
 Firstly, you can try and ignore it and just hope the smell goes away by itself or secondly, investigate why your Siamese might be smelling.
 Don’t take the first option.

 It’s most likely that the smell is only going to be temporary and there’s probably nothing to worry about but sometimes, unfortunately it can be a symptom of an issue that needs fixing – either by the owner (most likely you) or from a professional (a vet).
 Whichever option you choose, the process starts with an investigation into the root cause – carried out by you.

 So, why does my Siamese smell?
 Your Siamese cat is smelling bad as it probably has a problem related to its skin or bacterial infection.
 It might have dental issues that can cause the offensive odor or other reasons, listed here.
 Find what’s causing the smell by inspecting your Siamese cat and then decide how to proceed.

 Is the Siamese cat different from other cats?